IgniteUI/igniteui-docfx/en/components/select.md

 <button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="select-sample-1-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>

 >[!WARNING]
 >To start using Ignite UI for Angular components, in your own projects, make sure you have configured all necessary dependencies and have performed the proper setup of your project.
-You can learn how to do this in the [*getting started*](general/getting_started.html) topic.
+You can learn how to do this in the [*getting started*](general/getting_started.md) topic.

 ## Usage
-### Basic
 To get started with `igx-select` you first need to import the `IgxSelectModule`:
 ```typescript
 // app.module.ts